-- 50. Tampering: Altering for an improper purpose or in an improper way; bringing improper influence to bear; interfering improperly; obstructing, misleading or engaging in any fraudulent conduct to alter results or prevent normal procedures from occurring; providing fraudulent information to the LPGA; or intimidating or attempting to intimidate a potential witness. - 51.
-Test or Testing: The parts of the Doping Control process involving: Test distribution planning (which may be based on random and/or target strategies as developed by the Administrator in her sole discretion), selection and notification of Players for Testing, Sample collection, Sample handling, Sample transport to the laboratory, and laboratory analysis of Samples. - 52.
-Testing Agency: The outside vendor(s) who is/are responsible for managing the Testing process and assisting the LPGA with implementing all aspects of the Program, including any investigation related to the Testing process. - 53.
-Therapeutic Use Exemption (or "TUE"): A formal decision issued by the TUE Panel or TUE Appeal Specialist that grants permission to a Player with a documented medical condition to Use, prospectively or retroactively, an otherwise Prohibited Substance, Drug of Abuse, or Prohibited Method. - 54.
-Trafficking: Selling, transporting, sending, delivering or distributing a Prohibited Substance or Prohibited Method (either physically or by any electronic or other means) by a Player or Player's Support Personnel; provided, however, that this definition shall not include the actions of "bona fide" medical personnel involving a Prohibited Substance used for genuine and legal therapeutic purposes or other acceptable justification. - 55.
-TUE Panel: A panel comprised of three (3) members of the Medical Advisory Committee, who decide whether to grant or deny a TUE. - 56.
-TUE Appeal Specialist: A doctor (who is not a member of the TUE Panel) appointed by the LPGA to decide appeals challenging the grant or denial of a TUE. - 57.
-Tournament: Any professional ladies golf tournament, including, without limitation, any LPGA or Symetra Tour co-sponsored or approved golf competition (for sake of clarity, Tournament includes all stages of Q-School). - 58.
-Use: The utilization, application, ingestion, injection or consumption by any means whatsoever of any Prohibited Substance, Prohibited Method, or Drug of Abuse. - 59.
-WADA: The World Anti-Doping Agency, an international, independent organization created in 1999 to promote, coordinate, and monitor the fight against doping in sport in all its forms.

-- 60. WADA International Standard for Laboratories: A standard for laboratories adopted by WADA.
+- condition to Use, prospectively or retroactively, an otherwise Prohibited Substance, Drug of Abuse, or Prohibited Method. - 57.
+Trafficking: Selling, giving, transporting, sending, delivering or distributing (or Possessing for any such purpose) a Prohibited Substance or Prohibited Method (either physically or by any electronic or other means) by a Player, Player's Support Personnel or any other person subject to the Program to any third party; provided, however, that this definition shall not include the actions of "bona fide" medical personnel involving a Prohibited Substance used for genuine and legal therapeutic purposes or other acceptable justification, and shall not include actions involving Prohibited Substances which are not prohibited in Out-of-Competition Testing unless the circumstances as a whole demonstrate such Prohibited Substances are not intended for genuine and legal therapeutic purposes or are intended to enhance sport performance. - 58.
+TUE Panel: A panel that may include one or more members of the Medical Advisory Committee, who decide whether to grant or deny a TUE. - 59.
+TUE Appeal Specialist: A doctor (who is not a member of the TUE Panel) appointed by the LPGA to decide appeals challenging the grant or denial of a TUE. - 60.
+Tournament: Any professional ladies golf tournament, including, without limitation, any LPGA or Epson Tour co-sponsored or approved golf competition (for sake of clarity, Tournament includes all stages of Q-School). - 61.
+Use: The utilization, application, ingestion, injection or consumption by any means whatsoever of any Prohibited Substance, Prohibited Method, or Drug of Abuse. - 62.
+WADA: The World Anti-Doping Agency, an international, independent organization created in 1999 to promote, coordinate, and monitor the fight against doping in sport in all its forms. - 63.
+WADA International Standard for Laboratories: A standard for laboratories adopted by WADA.
 Compliance with the WADA International Standard for Laboratories (as opposed to another alternative standard, practice or procedure) shall be sufficient to conclude that the procedures were performed properly.
-The WADA International Standards for Laboratories shall include any technical documents issued by WADA. - 61.
-Women's World Golf Rankings (or "WWGR"): The comprehensive world rankings system for women's golf.
+The WADA International Standards for Laboratories shall include any technical documents issued by WADA. - 64.
+Women's World Golf Rankings (or "WWGR Rankings"): The comprehensive world rankings system for women's golf.